cozy/cozy-ui/react/Icon/Readme.md

 ### Transform properties

-User `spin` and `rotate` if you want you to turn your icons upside down 🙃.
+Use `spin` and `rotate` if you want you to turn your icons upside down 🙃.

 ```
 <div>